jnfrle/SecurityTemplateTest/README.md

 After the user checks out, generate a boarding pass with their flight information and user information stored in a QR code.

 Admins can add flights to the system.

+**Use these credentials for testing:**
+Admin
+- username: "admin", password: "password"
+User
+- username: "jim", password: "begreat"